Did you find this article useful?

 Make sure you know what charges apply to your pensions, as high fees can eat away at smaller pots.

-If you’re sure that consolidating is right for you, you just need to tell your current provider (or a new provider) you want to consolidate your separate pensions.
-They’ll be able to start the consolidation process.
+If you’re sure that consolidating is right for you, you need to tell your current provider (or a new provider) you want to consolidate your separate pensions.

 Remember, before consolidating, you need to be sure your pensions don’t have any benefits you could lose if you merge them together.
 Also make sure you consider all charges and any fees involved with combining your pensions.